-For the bacterial community we identified significant differences between localities and genotypes.
-The microbiota composition of all samples was consistent with previous studies, showing a high proportion of Gammaproteobacteria and dominance of the symbiotic Endozoicomonas genus (Bourne & Munn 2005;Neave et al. 2016a; Peixoto et al. 2017).
-However, our results clearly demonstrate that experimental heat stressdid not inducebacterial community changes in coral colonies irrespective to their locality of origin.
-For the Symbiodinium community the ITS2 metabarcoding analysis enabled inter-clade resolution (Quigley et al. 2014).
+For the bacterial community, we identified significant differences between localities and colonies.
+The microbiota composition of all samples was consistent with previous studies, showing a high proportion of Gammaproteobacteria and dominance of the symbiotic Endozoicomonas genus (Bourne & Munn 2005; Neave et al. 2016a; Peixoto et al. 2017).
+However, our results clearly demonstrate that neither maintenance in the experimental structure nor experimental heat stress induced major bacterial community changes in coral colonies irrespective to their locality of origin.
+For the Symbionaceae community, the ITS2 metabarcoding analysis enabled inter-clade resolution (Quigley et al. 2014).
 Two distinct types of D1a and C1 clades dominated, representing most of the sequences in the Om and NC corals, respectively.
-Nine ITS types (A to I) have been identified in the genus Symbiodinium(Baker 2003).SomeSymbiodiniumstrains strongly participate to the overall holobiont fitness, with type D providing tolerance to higher temperatures (Berkelmans & van Oppen 2006) and C1 enhancing coral growth rates (Little et al. 2004).
-Interestingly, we found that the Symbiodiniumtype D1a is dominant in the more thermotolerant Om corals, which is consistent with the results of previous works (Berkelmans & van Oppen 2006).
+Nine ITS types (A to I) have been identified in the former genus Symbiodinium (Baker 2003).
+Some Symbiodiniaceae strains strongly participate to the overall holobiont fitness, with type D providing tolerance to higher temperatures (Berkelmans & van Oppen 2006) and C1 enhancing coral growth rates (Little et al. 2004).
+Interestingly, we found that the type D1a is dominant in the more thermotolerant Om corals, which is consistent with the results of previous works (Berkelmans & van Oppen 2006), however recent results shows that such an association is rather linked with minimal temperatures than annual amplitude of temperature changes (Brener-Raffalli et al. 2018).

-Although the microbial community (both bacterial and Symbiodinium) differed between the NC and Om corals, the composition did not change during transition from the field to the artificial seawater conditions, and remained stable during the experimental temperature increase.
+Although the microbial community (both bacterial and Symbiodiniaceae) differed between the NC and Om corals, the composition did not change during transition from the field to the artificial seawater conditions, and remained similar during the experimental temperature increase.
 Thus, the coral holobiont assemblage remained stable over the course of the experiment.
-Such stability of the microbial community during experimental heat stress was previously observed in the scleractinian Acropora millepora(Bellantuonoet al. 2012b)and A. tenuis (Littman et al. 2010).
-Thus, our study comforms to the idea that microbial communities associated with scleractinian corals remain unchanged when the holobionts are exposed to stressful temperatures (but see (Ziegler et al. 2017)) but further analyses of gene expression level would be needed to assess their functional responses.
+Such stability of the microbial community during experimental heat stress was previously observed in the scleractinian Acropora millepora (Bellantuono et al. 2012b) and A. tenuis (Littman et al. 2010).
+Thus, our study conforms to the idea that microbial communities associated with scleractinian corals remain unchanged when the holobionts are exposed to stressful temperatures (but see (Ziegler et al. 2017)) but further analyses of gene expression level would be needed to assess their functional responses.
+RNA-sequencing of eukaryotic poly-adenylated mRNA would allow in principle dual analysis of Symbiodiniaceae and coral host transcripts {Mayfield:2014et}, but since our RNA extraction method resulted in very few algal transcripts, we only focused on the host transcriptomic response.

+Based on these results, we investigated changes in host gene expression as the main mechanism of response to heat stress in our experimental design.

 Host transcriptomic response

 Given the observed stability of the microbial symbiotic community during heat stress, we focused more specifically on the responses attributable to the coral host.
 We thus compared gene expression patterns at the qualitative and quantitative levels in Om and NC colonies in response to heat stress compared to the control condition.
-Altogether, our results clearly highlight that the Oman thermotolerant colonies exposed to more variable thermal conditions in natura also display, in response to heat stress, a greater plasticity in gene expression levels than the NCthermosensitive colonies.
-In particular, the transcriptomic response of the Oman colonies involved a larger number of genes and among the set of genes that were differentially expressed similarly in both localities, the absolute difference in expression level of 73% of these genes being significantly higherin theOm colonies.
+Altogether, our results clearly highlight that the Oman colonies exposed to more variable thermal conditions in natura also display, in response to heat stress, a greater plasticity in gene expression levels than the NC colonies.
+In particular, the transcriptomic response of the Oman colonies involved a larger number of genes with 73% of commonly differentially expressed genes having higher fold changes compared to the NC colonies.
 These findings are consistent with the theoretical expectations that amore variable environment promotes the evolution of a greater plasticity (Lande 2009).
-Accordingly, a recent transplantation study conducted in natura also identified greater transcriptomic plasticity in a more thermotolerant (in-shore) population compared with an (off-shore) population inhabiting a more stable thermal habitat in the mustard hill coralPoritesastreoides(Kenkel& Matz 2016).
+Accordingly, a recent transplantation study conducted in natura also identified greater transcriptomic plasticity in a more thermotolerant (in-shore) population compared with an (off-shore) population inhabiting a more stable thermal habitat in the mustard hill coral P. astreoides (Kenkel & Matz 2016).